philpax/aitai/README.md

 ### Process

 I believe that the best way to do this is to use a multi-stage pipeline to whittle down the amount of data to consider.
 This will make it easier to work with the data and will reduce the amount of data that needs to be processed by the LLM.

-These stages are in the `scripts` folder.
+Each stage is implemented in the `scripts` folder.
 I used `jq` to process the data because this is a throwaway project, and it didn't deserve or require more heavy-duty solutions for data processing at scale.
-With that being said, though, I used Rust for the final stage (collating all of the data and producing the final dataset) because I like it, the ecosystem for managing text is good, and it's pretty fast by default.
+With that being said, though, I used Rust for the final stage (collating all of the data and producing the final dataset, `dataset-outputter`) because I like it, the ecosystem for managing text is good, and it's pretty fast by default.

-I initially thought about doing separate train/validation/test datasets, but I decided against it because that's too much work for an unserious project.
-However, I realised after my first attempt at a training run that I'd want a much smaller dataset.
-I did this by filtering for all posts with 500 karma or more, which reduced the dataset to 10% of the original size.
+I initially thought about constructing separate train/validation/test sets, but I decided against it because that's too much work for an unserious project.

+However, I realised after my first attempt at a training run that I'd want a much smaller dataset to prevent the training time from blowing out; I did this by filtering for all posts with 500 karma or more, which reduced the dataset to 10% of the original size.
 This also means that everything outside of that can be used to test the model.

 An entry in the final dataset looks something like this: